 - 3 egg yolks, beaten

-Use a blender to crush 250g (1 pack) of biscuits to crumbs.
+- Use a blender or food processor to crush 250g (1 pack) of biscuits to crumbs.
 Add the melted butter.
 Blend until combined.
 Pour into the lined baking tin and press down into an even layer with the bottom of a glass.

 - You need 1.5 packets of biscuits for this recipe total.

-- If you can't get Malt O Milk, just use some kind of cookie with a crunchy texture like an Oreo
+- If you can’t get Malt O Milk, just use some kind of cookie with a crunchy texture (Arnotts Nice or Milk Coffee, or even graham crackers)